-Approximately 1,000 individuals will be served from September 30, 2020 through September 29, 2021.
+Approximately 1300 individuals will be served from September 30, 2021, to June 30, 2022.

 The State continues to need population-specific Substance Use Disorder Treatment and Recovery Support Services for pregnant women due to a rise in Neonatal Abstinence Syndrome in infants born to mothers who have used opioids.
 Babies with this syndrome experience symptoms of drug withdrawal and require special treatment prior to leaving the hospital.
-It is critical that providers offer integration of services, approaches to meet individual client needs, and the means to maximize State and Federal dollars to meet the demand for these specific services.
-The services provided by the Contractor will be comprehensive and focus not only on the mother's recovery, but also on ensuring that the infant is receiving the necessary health and social supports and services to mitigate risk associated with maternal opioid use.
-His Excellency, Governor Christopher T. Sununu and the Honorable Council Page 3 of 3
+It is critical that providers offer integration of services; approaches to meet individual client needs, and the means to maximize funding to meet the demand for these specific services.
+The services provided by the Contractor are comprehensive and focus not only on the mother's recovery, but also on ensuring that the infant is receiving the necessary health and social supports and services to mitigate risk associated with maternal opioid use.